Skip to content

 # …or a container image (mount your config + script at runtime)

-docker build -f siphon-bin/Dockerfile -t siphon-smpp siphon-bin/
+docker build -f siphon-bin/Dockerfile --build-arg FEATURES=smpp -t siphon-smpp siphon-bin/

 2. Point siphon at the SMPP config